10 Hardest Types Of Engineering

-The field of chemical engineering focuses on the application of science to the process of transforming raw materials into useful products, such as foods and drinks, medicines, fertilizers, and sources of energy and fuel.
+The field of chemical engineering focuses on the process of transforming raw materials into useful products, such as foods, medicines, fertilizers, and sources of energy and fuel.

-Because it incorporates elements of physics, chemistry, and mathematics, this branch of engineering is, without a shadow of a doubt, extremely difficult.
-Even when taken separately, each of these topics is challenging.
+Because it incorporates elements of physics, chemistry, and mathematics, this branch of engineering is, without a doubt, extremely difficult.
+Even when taken separately, each of these topics are challenging.

 It takes approximately three to five years to earn a bachelor’s degree in chemical engineering at the undergraduate level.
 A comprehensive understanding of mathematics, chemistry, and physics is necessary for a career in chemical engineering.

 3. Computer Engineering

 This subfield of engineering draws from both the fields of computer science and electrical engineering to create the hardware and software components of computers.